RyanOld/RyanOld/README.md

 # Hello there!
-I'm Ryan and I'm currently learning some Back-End Development with Node.js and Machine Learning with Python.
+I'm Ryan and I'm currently learning some Back-End Development with Node.js and Machine Learning with Python.<br>
-I'm looking to collaborate more on the things that I learned so if someone needs a Backend Dev or an ML Dev then let me know!
+I'm looking to collaborate more Node.js or Tensorflow stuffs so if you need some help, feel free to let me know!

 <!--
 **RyanOld/RyanOld** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.